Tarun2799/React/README.md

 ## Our browsers block us to call api from one origin to different origin.
 (In our case don't calling this from localhost)

+### Let's learn dynamic routing: when we go to /res => /res/jvsbbknc.
+but first we are creating the Menu page of the restaurant.